-Held annually in August each year, this festival is the second oldest festival in Australia, having run for over 50 years.
-The event runs over several days and included numerous events including family fun days in the park, parades and a Ball.
+Held annually in August each year, this festival is the second oldest festival in Australia.
+Running for over 50 years.
+The event runs over several days and included numerous events.
+Some were family fun days in the park, parades, and a Ball.

 Banana Festival Street Parade

 Tweed Foodie Fest began as a tribute to the 2011 inaugural Foodie Friday dinner party.
 Came as a surprise to the organizers and now hundreds of foodies on a regular basis.
 It is all about a “paddock to plate experience where people can visit the farms.
 Pick their produce and enjoy the tastes of the Tweed created by the hands of our local chefs”.
 They hold regular events throughout the year.

 Tweed’s Biggest Dinner Party